 What to grow

-There’s a great selection of herbs, both common and unusual, from Kings Seeds, Asian Seeds and Running Brook Seeds.
+There’s a great selection of herbs, both common and unusual, from companies such as Kings Seeds, Asian Seeds and Running Brook Seeds.

 How to plant

-- The majority of herbs are easy to grow, so long as they are planted in full sun with good drainage.
+- The majority of herbs are easy to grow, so long as you plant them in full sun with good drainage.

 - In shadier parts of the garden, try Vietnamese mint (Persicaria odorata), soapwort (Saponaria officinalis) and burnet (Sanguisorba minor).

-- Grow mint in a container (a pot or partially bury a container in your garden) as it sends out extremely vigorous runners spreading throughout the garden.
+- Grow mint in a container (e.g. a pot or partially buried container in the ground) as it sends out extremely vigorous runners that will spread throughout the garden.